sm-azure/CarND-Behavioral-Cloning-P3/README.md

 As part of the pre-processing there is a Keras Cropping layer (model.py lines 62) followed by a lambda to convert the image to grayscale (model.py lines 64) and finally a normalization lambda layer (model.py lines 66).

+*All attempts to introduce dropuouts in the convolution layer resulted in poorer performance.* Performance comparision with 'elu' is also left for a later exercise.

 #### 2. Attempts to reduce overfitting in the model

 The model contains a single dropout layer in order to reduce overfitting (model.py lines 76) with dropout rate set to 0.5.